-

 At what stage of negotiation is public disclosure required or customary?

-Private M&As
+Private Companies

-Listed companies in the Cyprus Stock Exchange
+Companies Listed in the Cyprus Stock Exchange

-- communicates as soon as possible the offer document to the offeree company and to the representatives of the offeror’s employees or where there are no such representatives, to the employees themselves;
+- communicates as soon as possible the offer document to the offeree company and to the representatives of the offeror’s employees or where there are no such representatives, to the employees themselves.

-- within 7 days from the announcement of the document approval – (i) sends by post a copy of the offer document to the holders of securities subject to the bid, (ii) lists the said document to its internet site, provided it maintains one, and (iii) sends the said document to the regulated market where the securities are listed, with the purpose of listing the document on its internet site.
+- within seven days from the announcement of the document approval (i) sends by post a copy of the offer document to the holders of securities subject to the bid, (ii) lists the said document to its internet site, provided it maintains one, and (iii) sends the said document to the regulated market where the securities are listed, with the purpose of listing the document on its internet site.

 -